sdeva8/text-sql-bot-erp/README.md

 Embark on a journey to enhance the capabilities of natural language interfaces to databases with our Text-to-SQL model for the Spider dataset.
 Let's push the boundaries of what's possible in bridging the gap between human language and database queries.
 Happy coding!

-To Start the Code:-

-1. Inside the Server run "python3 app.py"
-2. Inside the Fronted run  "npm start"

-   Thats it....